isaiahbjork/unsloth_multi_gpu/README.md

 Set `os.environ["WANDB_API_KEY"]` and `os.environ["HF_TOKEN"]` in the unsloth_multi.py file.

+Set `export PYTHONPATH=/path/to/unsloth_multi_gpu:$PYTHONPATH` in the run.sh file.

+Set `dataset_name` to the name of the dataset you want to use in the unsloth_multi.py file.

 Set `NUM_GPUS` to the number of GPUs you want to use in the run.sh file.

 Install dependencies: